talksmall/Strongtalk/README.txt

   the non-debug runtime libraries, and turns on more extensive C++ optimizations.
 This is the version that should be used for benchmarking.

+Note: the code is formatted for a tab-width of 8, so the default of 4 must be changed when using Visual Studio.
+Go to Tools/Options/Text Editor/All Languages/Tabs.

 Execute instructions
 --------------------